Frequently Asked Questions

 - No!
 Plastic bags damage the machines at the Ohio Gulch Recovery Center.
 Please recycle plastic bags in Hilex Poly bins located at all Atkinsons Markets, LL Greens, Kings, ERC, The Community School, and the Blaine County Annex building.
 For a complete list of items accepted by Hilex Poly, click here.

 - Yes!
 Blaine County DOES divert glass!
 In October 2012 we stopped picking up glass at residential curbside due to contamination and risk of injury to our employees, however, glass is still accepted at 6 different drop off locations around the County, and businesses have the option of having glass picked up at the business.
 To arrange for glass pick up at your business, please contact Clear Creek Disposal at (208) 726-9600.
 Glass is brought to Ohio Gulch, crushed, and placed in an inert pit and used as filler.
 When placed in one of our drop off locations or picked up by Clear Creek, glass does NOT go into the landfill.

-6) Do I have to separate newspaper from other types of paper?
+6) Do I have to separate newspapers from other types of paper?

 - No!
-Newspaper can go in with your printer/copy paper.
+A newspaper can go in with your printer/copy paper.

 7) I seem to be the only one on my street that recycles.
 How can I encourage my neighbors to recycle?

 - We love this enthusiasm!
 We work hard to reach out to all Blaine County residents in a variety of ways, but sometimes having a casual conversation with your neighbors about the ease of the recycling process is a good place to start.

 8) I live in an apartment building.
 How can I recycle?